Catholic theology of Scripture: Vatican II

 Vatican II's Dei verbum (Dogmatic Constitution on Divine Revelation), promulgated in 1965, opened the door to acceptance within the Church of much of the scholarly study of the Hebrew and Christian Bible that had taken place since the 19th century.
-Developments within the Catholic Church can be traced through documents of the Pontifical Biblical Commission, which oversees scriptural interpretation as it pertains to Catholic teaching.

-Until Vatican II, the decrees of this commission reflected the Counter-Reformation effort to preserve the tradition unchanged, lest errors arising during the Protestant Reformation enter into Catholic belief.
+Developments in the institution that led to these changes can be traced through documents issued by the Pontifical Biblical Commission, which oversees scriptural interpretation as it pertains to Catholic teaching, beginning in 1905.
+Until Vatican II, the decrees of this commission reflected the Counter-Reformation effort to preserve the Church's traditions unchanged, lest errors arising during the Reformation enter into Catholic belief.

 After Vatican II, the Counter-Reformation mentality in the Catholic Church diminished and the ecumenical spirit of openness to what is good in modern studies was embraced.
 The Council Fathers reiterated what was dogmatic in the previous teaching of the Church, "that the books of Scripture must be acknowledged as teaching solidly, faithfully and without error that truth which God wanted put into sacred writings for the sake of salvation."
 This is the substance of what church dogma (considered to be infallible) says.
 The Council document went on to show an openness to the development of doctrine (teaching), since historically growth in understanding has led to more developed theologies, in this case of scriptural interpretation within the Church.